 PythonSklearnTensorflow

 For my master's thesis, I developed a human activity recognition system using wearable Magnetic Inertial Measurement Units (MIMUs).
 I compared feature-based and 'raw' inertial data-based classification approaches, evaluating sensor placement, feature selection, and the value of magnetometer data.
-The final model, using only accelerometer and gyroscope features from 3 optimally placed sensors, achieved an accuracy of 97% and F1-score of 98%.
+The final model, using only accelerometer and gyroscope features from 3 optimally placed sensors, achieved an accuracy of 97% and F1-score of 98% on 7 common physical activities.